LaMonte Wade Jr Preview, Player Props: Giants vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have a 3.98 team ERA that ranks ninth among all MLB pitching staffs.
+- The Guardians' 3.98 team ERA ranks ninth across all MLB pitching staffs.

-- The Guardians surrender the eighth-fewest home runs in baseball (158 total, 1.1 per game).
+- Guardians pitchers combine to surrender 159 home runs (1.1 per game), the seventh-fewest in the league.

-- The right-hander last pitched on Wednesday against the Minnesota Twins, when he went five innings, allowing one earned run while giving up one hit.
+- The righty's most recent time out came on Friday against the Los Angeles Angels, when he threw six scoreless innings while giving up three hits.

-- In 14 games this season, the 24-year-old has a 3.34 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .221 to opposing hitters.
+- The 28-year-old has a 5.70 ERA and 5.2 strikeouts per nine innings across 15 games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.